 The #PewPew Standalone is pretty much where I wanted it to be in terms of balance between size, simplicity, ease of use, functionality and, last but not least, price.
-However, if I sacrificed a little bit of convenience and size, maybe I could make something with more functionality and better price?
+However, if I sacrificed a little bit of convenience and size, maybe I could make something with more functionality?

 While designing this, I kept my eye on the MakeCode Arcade specifications to make sure the device could also be used with that platform.
 But I never really took the time to test it.
 Today I finally decided to see if it will work.